-We know that DNA is self-replicating structure and DNA replicates semi-conservatively.
+We know that DNA is a self-replicating structure and DNA replicates semi-conservatively.
 However, DNA replication is catalyzed by a set of enzymes.
-Let’s learn about machinery and enzymes involved in DNA replication.
+Let’s learn about the DNA replication process and the role of enzymes involved in DNA replication.

 DNA Replication Steps